F.N.B. Corporation (FNB) Just Got Our Attention

 F.N.B.
-Corporation (NYSE:FNB) went up by 1.92% from its latest closing price compared to the recent 1-year high of $13.82.
-The company’s stock price has collected -0.75% of loss in the last five trading sessions.
+Corporation (NYSE:FNB) went down by -0.67% from its latest closing price compared to the recent 1-year high of $13.82.
+The company’s stock price has collected -0.81% of loss in the last five trading sessions.
 Press Release reported on 05/19/21 that Sam Colton Joins First National Bank as Director of Treasury Management

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.